 Introduction to Ranthambore

-Ranthambore National Park is one of the biggest and most famous national parks of the northern part of India.
-Ranthambhore was established as the Sawai Madhopur Game Sanctuary in 1955.
+Ranthambore National Park is one of the biggest and most famous national parks in India of the northern part.
+Ranthambore was established as the Sawai Madhopur Game Sanctuary in 1955.
 Located in the district of Sawai Madhopur in south-eastern Rajasthan, the Ranthambore National Park is around 130 km from Jaipur.

 The Ranthambore National Park was declared as a National park in 1980.
 The key focus of the national park is the protection of endangered tiger.
 Travelers visit here from all over the world to spot these majestic big cats apart from many other animals.